 The Company publishes a comprehensive Sustainability Report on an annual basis.
 The objective of the Company's sustainability efforts is to deliver long-term stakeholder value through safe, low-cost gold production in an environmentally and socially responsible manner.

-To support and guide the Company's efforts to enhance its sustainability performance, the following set of principles also aligned with the UN Sustainability Goals (SDGs) have been developed:
+To support and guide the Company's efforts to enhance its sustainability performance, the following set of Sustainability Principles have been developed and aligned with the UN Sustainable Development Goals (UNSDGs):

-- Be an employer of choice attracting the most talented people and foster a safe, diverse and inclusive workplace - Demonstrate robust risk management and safety leadership - Contribute positively to local, regional and national sustainability efforts by achieving an outstanding level of environmental stewardship - Actively manage climate related risks and opportunities including improving energy efficiency and the responsible management of water - Protect and enhance our reputation as a trusted partner and provide community benefits that endure beyond the life of our mines - Advance the outcomes for indigenous peoples and protect their Cultural Heritage - Respect the human rights of all our stakeholders. - Be transparent at all levels of Corporate Governance, comply with applicable laws and regulations and operate at the highest standards of financial and ethical behaviour - Relentlessly strive for operational excellence through an innovative culture and inspired people delivering to plan
+- Be an employer of choice attracting the most talented people and foster a safe, diverse and inclusive workplace - Demonstrate robust risk management and safety leadership

+• Contribute positively to local, regional and national sustainability efforts by achieving an outstanding level of environmental stewardship

+• Actively manage climate related risks and opportunities including improving energy efficiency and the responsible management of water

+Protect and enhance our reputation as a trusted partner and provide community benefits that endure beyond the life of our mines

+- Advance the outcomes for indigenous peoples and protect their Cultural Heritage - Respect the human rights of all our stakeholders

+Be transparent at all levels of Corporate Governance, comply with applicable laws and regulations and operate at the highest standards of financial and ethical behaviour

+• Relentlessly strive for operational excellence through an innovative culture and inspired people delivering to plan

-The Company has a Sustainability Policy that incorporates statements related to Risk, Health, Safety, Environment and Social Responsibility and a Strategic Planning Policy.
-These are supported by Sustainability Performance Standards, Strategic Planning Standards and a Risk Management Framework, which together provide the governance and integrated approach for the effective management of risk and sustainability performance.
-The Sustainability Performance Standards prescribe the minimum level of social and environmental performance that must be achieved by all Company assets, the minimum requirements for managing sustainability threat-based risks associated with operational and exploration activities and for identifying opportunities that have the potential to drive value creation for the Company and the communities in which it operates.
-The Sustainability Performance Standards were last reviewed and updated in July 2020.
+The Company has a Sustainability Policy and Strategic Planning Policy that incorporates statements related to Risk, Health, Wellbeing, Safety, Environment and Social Responsibility.
+These are supported by Sustainability Performance Standards and Strategic Planning Standards and an Integrated Risk Management Framework, which together provide the governance and integrated approach for the effective management of risk and sustainability performance.
+The Sustainability and Strategic Performance Standards support the Sustainability Policy and Strategic Planning Policy in providing the minimum risk and sustainability requirements to be met or exceeded in all areas of the business, including our operations, exploration and Group activities.
+The Risk Management Framework supports not only the identification of threat-based risks but is also used to identify opportunities that have potential to drive value creation for the Company and the communities in which we operate and was reviewed as part of the Materiality Assessment performed by management in the last guarter of FY21 and approved the Board in June 2021.